o9812/Wikileaks-Stock-Market/README.md

 `RanFrst_classfy.py` would automatically generate output under the user defined output directory, ex `./output_country_10/` or `./output_year_10/`.
 What's more, it would automatically create a folder and store three generated AUC figures.
 - Country by Country
 It would generate 22 files named by the country name, ex: the input `final_Single_australia` file would generate file `australia` with the following table,
-> - fpr is increasing false positive, in this example only has one treshold
+> - fpr: increasing false positive. in this example only has one treshold
-> - tpr is increasing true positive, in this example only has one treshold
+> - tpr: increasing true positive. in this example only has one treshold
-> - roc_auc is increasing accuracy: compute area under the receiver operating characteristic curve (ROC AUC)
+> - roc_auc: increasing accuracy, computing area under the receiver operating characteristic curve (ROC AUC)

 | Country                       | australia       |
 | -------------                 |-------------|